lupyuen/lupyuen.github.io/src/touch.md

 _How are Touch Data Samples represented in NuttX?_

-NuttX defines a standard data format for __Touch Data Samples__ that are returned by Touch Panel Drivers...
+NuttX defines a standard data format for __Touch Data Samples__ that are returned by Touchscreen Drivers...

 ```c
 /* The typical touchscreen driver is a read-only, input character device